-- 17\(\frac{1}{3}\).
-There is a duty upon a priest or deacon to report to the bishop within 28 days of being arrested on suspicion of committing an offence, and of being s33(1)convicted for an offence.
-There is also a duty upon a priest or deacon to report to the bishop within 28 days if a decree absolute has been made dissolving his or her marriage or if an order of judicial separation is made.
-The bishop must be informed by the priest or deacon as to whether he or she was respondent in the proceedings, and if so, whether any finding of adultery, unreasonable behaviour or desertion was made. - 174.
-There is also a duty upon a priest or deacon to report to the bishop within 28 days if a decree absolute has been made dissolving his or her marriage or if an order of judicial separation is made.
-A priest or deacon is under a s34A duty to notify the bishop if included in a barred list under the Safeguarding Vulnerable Groups Act, and to inform the bishop of the reasons for inclusion. - 175.
+- 168. There is a duty upon a priest or deacon to report to the bishop within 28 days of being arrested on suspicion of committing an offence, and of being s33(1) convicted for an offence. - 169.
+There is also a duty upon a priest or deacon to report to the bishop within 28 days if a decree absolute has been made dissolving his or her marriage or if an order of judicial separation is made. - 170.
 An omission to so report is deemed to be a failure to do an act which is required by ecclesiastical law.
 It is therefore misconduct under the Measure, and is likely to lead to further disciplinary action.